yzjedu/lab-11-cameron_cooper/algorithm.md

 Algorithm:
 1. While the given file does not exist
    1. Prompt the user to input another file name

-Purpose: Organize the dictionary so the morse code is the key and the letters are the variables
-Name: organize_dict
-Parameters: Dictionary
-Return:
-Algorithm:
-1.

 Purpose: Read data from file
 Name: read_from_file